 (i) maintenance work, carried out under a term contract for maintenance, of specified structure owned by a public body or a specified body（Item (vi) in Question 1 above）；

-(ii) construction work with contract value not exceeding HK$10 million; and
+(ii) construction work under a construction contract with a total value of all construction operations not exceeding $10 million; and

 (iii) Class I & II minor works under Building (Minor Works) Regulation (Note: Class III minor works are not regulated by CWRO).